MicroEJ/docs/DeviceDeveloperGuide/intro.rst

 understand how to create and configure a MicroEJ Platform using the MicroEJ Platform builder.
-This document also explains how a MicroEJ application can interoperate with C code on the target, and the details of the MicroEJ architecture modules, including their APIs, error codes and options.
+This document also explains how a MicroEJ application can interoperate with C code on the target, and the details of the MicroEJ Architecture modules, including their APIs, error codes and options.

-MicroEJ architecture Modules Overview
+MicroEJ Architecture Modules Overview
 -------------------------------------

-MicroEJ architecture features the MicroEJ core engine: a tiny and fast runtime associated with a smart RAM optimizer.
-It provides four built-in foundation libraries :
+MicroEJ Architecture features the MicroEJ Core Engine: a tiny and fast runtime associated with a smart RAM optimizer.
+It provides four built-in Foundation Libraries :

 -  [B-ON]
 -  [EDC]